Introduction

 Document360 is useful for creating, distributing and maintaining content.
 You can create private or public knowledge bases with this software.

-If you run a medium-sized business and need more than five team accounts, Document360 might be out of your budget.
-Also, the free plan only supports 50 knowledge base articles, so you’ll need to start paying as you expand.
+Drawbacks: Only one person can edit a document at a time.
+Also, if you run a medium-sized business and need more than five team accounts, Document360 might be out of your budget.

 7. Bloomfire